3LawsRobotics/3laws/docs/sources/user_guide/runtime_assurance.rst

 The off-the-shelf packaging of Supervisor supports collision avoidance for a selection of robot systems such as unicycle (differential- drive) and bicycle (front-steering) vehicles.
-Other operational situations like geofencing or attitude stabilization can be implemented with CBFs as custom behaviors.
+Other operational situations like geo-fencing or attitude stabilization can be implemented with CBFs as custom behaviors.
 Similarly, other operational platforms including articulated robots, aerial and marine vehicles (drones), and specialized devices can also be implemented by 3Laws.
 CBFs can also be used to alert of the need to change the input commands when an unsafe behavior is predicted - an alarm could be sounded.
 That capability could be applied to human-controlled systems where CBF does not have access to the actuators.

 Basic Architecture
 ==================